darshbaxi/FocusLearn-AI/README.md

 ### 3.Seamless Integration:

-  - Eduproctor seamlessly integrates with existing online learning platforms, providing a seamless experience for both students and educators.
+  - FocusLearn-AI seamlessly integrates with existing online learning platforms, providing a seamless experience for both students and educators.

-  - Teachers can easily incorporate Eduproctor into their online classes to enhance student engagement and comprehension.
+  - Teachers can easily incorporate FocusLearn-AI into their online classes to enhance student engagement and comprehension.